zucchett/MiniDT/README.md

 # FortyMHz

+### Requirements

+The scripts run with python3; previous python versions also work but require minimal changes to the printouts, but form instance cannot use numba for performance improvements.

+The following packages are also required: `pandas` `matplotlib` `bokeh` `numba`

+They can be installed with `pip` using the command:

+`python3 -m pip install package1 package2 ...`

 # Analysis

 The script ```analysis.py``` reads a datafile (binary or txt) written to disk by the FortyMHz DAQ and performs a basic analysis on the data taken.
 The output consists of plots showing the basic DT chamber quantities (timebox, position, ...).
-If the input is a binary file, the data is unpacked on-the-fly before veing loaded into the pandas dataframe.
-The analysis script, if a BX assignment is also provided, performs all operations column-wise without any loop on the events.
-In the future, data visualization and fitting will be also implemented.
+If the input is a binary file, the data is unpacked on-the-fly before being loaded into the pandas dataframe.
+The script is able to use the trigger BX assignment, if present (faster solution, does not require loops); otherwise, the meantimer equations are applyed layer-wise to determine the crossing time.

+The full list of options is available by typing `python3 analysis.py --help`.

 # Generation